pyrocko/grond/docs/source/method/index.rst

     \lVert e_{\mathrm{0}} \rVert_x  &= \left(\sum{ ({w_{\mathrm{comb},i}} \cdot \
        |{{d}}_{i,obs} |)^{x}}\right)^{\frac{1}{x}}
   \end{align*}

 Target balancing weights
 ^^^^^^^^^^^^^^^^^^^^^^^^

 With these weights waveform targets are `balanced` with respect to the expected earthquake signal amplitude.

-Signal amplitudes in a trace :math:`|{\bf{d}}_{synth}|` depend on the (1) source-receiver distance, (2) on the phase type and (3) signal procesing applied (taper, bandpass).
-The problem tackled with this weight is that large signal amplitude have higher contributions to the misfit than smaller signals, without providing more information about the source machanism.
+Signal amplitudes in a trace :math:`|{\bf{d}}_{synth}|` depend on the (1) source-receiver distance, (2) on the phase type and (3) signal procesing applied (taper or bandpass).
+The problem tackled with this particular weight is that large signal amplitude have higher contributions to the misfit than smaller signals, without providing more information about the source machanism.
 From synthetic waveforms of `N` forward models that have been randomly drawn from the defined model space the mean signal amplitude of the traces is derived.
 The weight for each trace is then the inverse of these mean signal amplitudes:

     .. math::
       :label: wtba